-As you can see below, Marqeta's revenue growth has been incredible over the last two years, growing from quarterly revenue of $84.3 million in Q3 FY2020, to $191.6 million.
+As you can see below, Marqeta's revenue growth has been incredible over the last two years, growing from quarterly revenue of $88.2 million in Q4 FY2020, to $203.8 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Marqeta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 41.8% in Q3.
+Marqeta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 42.7% in Q4.

-That means that for every $1 in revenue the company had $0.41 left to spend on developing new products, marketing & sales and the general administrative overhead.
-While it improved from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see it start improving.
+That means that for every $1 in revenue the company had $0.43 left to spend on developing new products, marketing & sales and the general administrative overhead.
+While it improved from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
 Marqeta's free cash flow came in at $14.3 million in Q4, down 74% year on year.

 Is Now The Time?

-Marqeta's price to sales ratio based on the next twelve months is 3.9x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
-We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
-While Marqeta wouldn't be our first pick, if you like the company, it seems that Marqeta doesn't trade at a completely unreasonable price point.
+Marqeta's price to sales ratio based on the next twelve months is 3.3x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
+In the end, beauty is in the eye of the beholder.
+While Marqeta wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price point right now.